pretsadev/scm-version-maven-extension/README.md

 # What is it for?
-- Tracking project version from SCM (GIT) instead of explicitly being written in POMs.
+- Tracking the project version from SCM (GIT) instead of explicitly being written in POMs.
 - `scm-version-maven-extension` does only one thing, compute the version and set it to `scm.version` property.
 - `scm-version-maven-extension` is intended to be simple if it does not meet your requirements please check these awesome projects
   - [Maveniverse Nisse](https://github.com/maveniverse/nisse)